Drone regulations in Italy

 Drone labels can be ordered here

 Our goal is to provide you with the best information for traveling with a camera drone!
 But the constant updating of the articles is very time-consuming.
 With your support we will be able to invest even more time and energy in this project.

 Is registration required at ENAC?

-Good to know: Frequency determinations for FPV on 2.4 GHz and 5.8 GHz with a maximum of 100mW possible.
+Radio transmission is possible on the frequencies 2.4 GHz and 5.8 GHz with a maximum of 100 mW.